stonecharioteer/blog/_posts/2021-07-23-empathy-in-tech.md

 title: "Empathy in Tech"
 layout: post
 categories: [meta, technology, career, empathy]
-description: "How do you learn to be more understanding in a career in tech?
-Why do we even need empathy?"
+description: "In which I write about empathy in tech, why we need it, and the bullies I've found."
 ---

 I've been meaning to write about empathy in tech for a long time.
 Oddly, this